Continuing Food Week here on the Indic Civilizational Portal is a work of Literature mentioned in our preceding Post on Classical Indic Cuisine.

 Beyond water there were a variety of juices.
 These refreshing drinks include mango, jamoon, banana, grapes, phaalsa, coconut, edible waterlily roots, and diluted honey.
 There was also sugarcane juice and licorice leaf along with a host of others.

 Although the brits (and their Indian leftovers (pun-intended)) would have us believe they brought Indians tea, present research appears to indicate otherwise.
 The specific varieties may have varied, but tea in some form did exist (with the word chai itself having a sanskrit equivalent via chaayam).
 Kashmir has its own distinct aromatic kaahwaah tea brewed in a khandakari (samovar).
 [1,107] Coffee is, of course, an Ethiopian import, via middle easterners.
-Nevertheless, it has taken a special flavour in South India “filter kaaphi” (As Nilambari would attest).
+Nevertheless, it has taken a special flavour in South Indian “filter kaaphi” (As Nilambari would attest).

 Different types of alcoholic beverages are also listed.
 The famous Soma is one such intoxicant, reputedly brewed from the ephedra plant for yagnas, particularly for those whom intoxicants are otherwise prohibited.
 Suraa is the most common name for alcoholic beverage.
 The word for wine usually from grapes is madhya.
 Wines from honey, rice, palm, flowers, and jaggery were also known.
 The spiced wine maireya is also mentioned in the Ramayana.
 While abstention from alcohol was and is considered a virtue, its restrained consumption was nevertheless permissible to most classes of society.
 Some examples of ancient liquors: